Cost-efficiency in Incomplete Markets: Setting

 \subsection{Portfolio problem}

 We will be concerned with the following portfolio optimization problem

-maximizing the portfolio value according to the preferences $V$ given the initial wealth $x_0$ (where the set of admissible strategies $\mathcal{X}(x_0)$ is defined in \eqref{procX}).
+maximizing the portfolio value according to the preference functional $V$ given the initial wealth $x_0$ (where the set $\mathcal{D}_{x_0} := \mathcal{X}(x_0) \cap \mathcal{D}$ denotes the set of claims superhedgeable with initial wealth $x_0$, as defined in \eqref{procX}, in the domain of the preference functional).
 To do so, we will work for the rest of the paper under the following standing assumption: